Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

     </p>
     ```

-- Implement the solution by changing the `text-amber-200` class to the class provided by GitHub Copilot.
+- Implement the solution by changing the `text-amber-200` class to what was provided by GitHub Copilot.

 - Save the file and refresh the browser at [http://localhost:5173/](http://localhost:5173/).